 Without Windows 10, you’re leaving your data open to hackers.

-This point cannot be emphasised enough and is one of the reasons why you must migrate now.
+This point cannot be emphasized enough and is one of the reasons why you must migrate now.
 You’ll have heard it a thousand times before, but here it is again: Microsoft will no longer be pushing out security updates to older versions of Windows after the January deadline.
 And that means you’re willingly opening your door to bad actors without a complete migration.

 The risk a security breach poses to your company data is self-evident.
 But what about your responsibility to protect your customers’ data?
 The (too many) high-profile data breaches of recent years prove that bad press is, well, bad press and can affect your revenue.
 It only takes one exposed endpoint to trigger a major security breach.